sofiyakamalova/sofiyakamalova/README.md

-### Hi to everyone👋.
+### Hello everybody👋.
 My name is Sofiya, and I am glad to see you in my profile.

 <!--
 **sofiyakamalova/sofiyakamalova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.